alandickey/primes/README.md

 The top-most file is the note you are reading.

 I used [nodejs][] instead of * V8 * to run my javascript implementation, since nodejs uses V8 as the javascript engine, and nodejs is a useful server-side tool.
-My version of nodejs/primes.js is modified to use the console.log method instead of print.
+My version of `nodejs/primes.js` is modified to use the `console.log` method instead of `print`.

 My initial git setup was: